 James works to promote the south west's position as a leader in sustainable energy.
 He is responsible for our public relations and public affairs work with the media, councillors and MPs.
 He is also editor of our publications and our website.

 James previously worked as senior media relations executive for the East of England Development Agency, and prior to that he was a public relations consultant and copywriter.
 James has 10 years' PR and marketing communications experience, and holds an honours degree in Public Media.

-Jake Burnyeat, director (Green Trust Wind)
+Jake Burnyeat, director (Communities for Renewables)

 Jake has been working in wind power project development and investment consultancy since 2004.

-Prior to founding Green Trust, Jake was a founding team member and Chief Operating Officer of Green Peninsula, a Cornwall based wind power project development and business advisory company working with a client base of international corporations.
+Prior to founding Green Trust, Jake was a founding team member and chief operating officer of Green Peninsula, a Cornwall based wind power project development and business advisory company working with a client base of international corporations.
 Before that Jake worked in the Ernst & Young Renewable Energy Finance Group (based in Exeter).

 Jake has an MSc in Environmental Technology from Imperial College London, and an MA in Social Anthropology and Geography from the University of St Andrews.
 He has a foundation level qualification in management accountancy (CIMA).
 He a Yacht Master with 20,000 ocean miles under his belt.